By Suleiman Al-Khalidi

 RJ's fleet modernisation will allow it to bring into service by end of 2008 10 new A320, A321 and A319 planes.

 Majali said RJ is the first Arab carrier to introduce eight Boeing 787 planes for its medium- to long-range routes by 2010.
-(Reuters)For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+(Reuters)transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.